Martin and Lewis: Radio, television, and films

+Breakup

-Over the course of their contract with Hal Wallis, during which they co-starred in sixteen feature films, all released through Paramount, the pair’s relationship became increasingly strained, with Martin chafing under his perennial straight-man roles, as Lewis’s comic antics came to dominate their films.
-During the shooting of what was to be their final film together, Hollywood or Bust, during the spring and early summer of 1956, their mutual animosity reached the point where, as Lewis later related, “I wouldn’t tell Dean what I thought of him, so [director] Frank Tashlin took all the flack.”
+Over the course of their contract with Hal Wallis, during which they co-starred in sixteen feature films, all released through Paramount, the pair's relationship became increasingly strained, with Martin chafing under his perennial straight-man roles, as Lewis's comic antics came to dominate their films.
+During the shooting of what was to be their final film together, Hollywood or Bust, during the spring and early summer of 1956, their mutual animosity reached the point where, as Lewis later related, "I wouldn't tell Dean what I thought of him, so [director] Frank Tashlin took all the flack."
 For his part, Martin at one point angrily told Lewis that he was "nothing to me but a fucking dollar sign."
 After the film completed principal photography on June 19, their professional breakup was widely reported in the press, although they subsequently fulfilled a contractual obligation with a farewell engagement at the Copacabana Club, which ended on July 25, 1956, ten years to the day from their first official teaming in Atlantic City.
 Hollywood or Bust was released that December.
+Lewis later stated that it was the only one of his films he had never seen, citing it as too painful to watch.